 According to research in 2016, over half of employers currently use independent contractors and expect to increase their use of such individuals in the future.
 Freelancers.

-The ‘gig economy’, as it has become known, refers principally to people who have given up the toil of the nine-to-five to instead work for themselves.
+This is the ‘gig economy’.
+And, that refers principally to people who have given up the toil of the nine-to-five.
+Instead they work for themselves.

-If that’s you, and you’ve pondered the benefits of using email marketing to advertise your services and keep existing clients coming back for more, we’ve got some good news – it’s absolutely worth it.
+If that’s you, and you’ve pondered the benefits of using email marketing to advertise your services and keep existing clients coming back for more. w=We’ve got some good news.
+It’s absolutely worth it.
 Email marketing will open plenty of new opportunities if you’re an independent worker.

 1. It’ll help you rekindle old relationships

-Any freelancer will tell you that the key to a happy working life is ensuring you can see the road ahead and predict future income.
-Generally, that’s only possible if you have plenty of on-going client relationships, and to ensure such partnerships blossom, you need to keep in regular contact.
+Any freelancer will tell you that the key to a happy working life is ensuring you can see the road ahead.
+Generally, that’s only possible if you have plenty of on-going client relationships.
+Moreover, to ensure such partnerships blossom, you need to keep in regular contact.

 Sometimes, contracts come to an end and clients move on.
-That’s unavoidable, but if you simply let them slip away without so much as a backwards glance, you’ll miss the opportunity to re-engage them further down the line.
+That’s unavoidable!
+If you simply let them slip away without so much as a backwards glance, you’ll miss the opportunity to re-engage.

 With email marketing, you can periodically send a targeted, personalised message out to your past customers.
-You don’t need to send a special offer, either – just an email that acts as a reminder that you exist.
-You never know – it might land in their inbox just as they’re thinking “who was the person who designed our logo a couple of years ago?”.
+You don’t need to send a special offer.
+Just an email that acts as a reminder that you exist.
+You never know, it might land in their inbox just as they’re thinking “who was the person who designed our logo a couple of years ago?”.

-A great way to get yourself known as an independent worker is to spread your wings once in a while and reach out to potential customers.
+A great way to get yourself known as an independent worker is to spread your wings once in a while.
+Reach out to potential customers.